-Considering the risk of attacks over the commercial convoys, but also the constant threat of the Ottoman Empire, the fortress was destined to serve a military function besides its border point role.
+Considering the risk of attacks over the commercial convoys but also the constant threat of the Ottoman Empire, the fortress was destined to serve a military function besides its border point role.

 His grandson was, nonetheless, less keen on continuing granting the merchants from Brasov commercial privileges.
-Vlad the Impaler attacked Brasov and killed many Saxon merchants who in return started a strong defamation campaign, comparing him to the devil.
+Vlad the Impaler attacked Brasov and killed many merchants who in return started a strong defamation campaign, comparing him to the devil.

-The fortress remained in the possession of the city of Brasov for the following centuries, but its military role gradually became less important, and until 1920 it was an administrative building.
-Partially ruined, the fortress was offered as a gift to Queen Maria for her key role in the Great Union from 1918.
+The fortress remained in the possession of the city of Brasov for the following centuries, but its military role gradually became less important, and until 1920 it was used as an administrative building.
+Partially ruined, the fortress was offered as a gift to Queen Maria for her key role in the Great Unification from 1918.
 She restored the old fortress, transforming it into one of her favorite royal residences.

-The Queen prepared an ample apartment for herself and one for King Ferdinand as well as for her youngest children, Prince Nicolae and Princess Ileana.
+The Queen prepared an ample apartment for herself and one for King Ferdinand as well as for her youngest children, Prince Nicolae, and Princess Ileana.
 In the vast garden, she had built a Tea House and various traditional houses.
 A small wooden church received as a gift from a village in Transylvania was also brought here.

 While there are many accommodation options in Bran, we recommend you pay attention to customer reviews and services offered before you book your stay as Bran is mainly a mass tourism destination.
 However, there are also some great options.
-We recommend the guest houses Conacul Bratescu, Inspire View, Casa din Bran and the lovely and traditional Casuta Bunicii located in a peaceful village outside Bran.
+We recommend the guest houses Conacul Bratescu, Inspire View, Casa din Bran, and the lovely and traditional Casuta Bunicii located in a peaceful village outside Bran.